skellis46/finger-pointing-moon/case-for-support.md

 The conception, context and research design of _Finger Pointing Moon_ is therefore founded on two propositions: i) that practice-research is not adequately tuned to recognising any changes resulting from research-focused artistic practices; ii) body-based practices provide a pristine methodological microscope through which to investigate the epistemic complexity of practice-research.

 The three research questions form the spine of the project's focus for practice-research to adopt a more lucid and evidence-based (empirical) relationship with its own epistemic possibilities, limitations and failings.
-The alternative to not addressing these questions is the status quo in which endless variations of process are circulated and fetishized,[@nelson_practice_2013] representational proxies are assumed to stand in for "epistemic things",[this is a term from @rheinberger_toward_1997; see also @borgdorff_conflict_2012 p.232] outcomes are rarely explicitly made in dialogue with other overlapping practices,[^theory] and there are no limits to unfalsifiable claims to understanding and no limits to the vagueness of these claims.
+The alternative to not addressing these questions is the status quo in which endless variations of process are circulated and fetishized,[@nelson_practice_2013] representational proxies are assumed to stand in for "epistemic things",[this is a term from @rheinberger_toward_1997; see also @borgdorff_conflict_2012 p.232] outcomes are rarely explicitly made in dialogue with other overlapping practices, and there are no limits to unfalsifiable claims to understanding and no limits to the vagueness of these claims.
 In other words, if _all_ practice-research is presentable as _truth_ -- even in the sense that "truth is aspirational"[@ingold_search_2018 n.p.] -- then it is failing as an approach to creating new understandings.

->theory emerges from experimentation rather than being tested by it[@schwab_experiment_2015 p.122] (**or put this someone in method?**)

-[^theory]: Practice-research has a history of referring to theory, not to oppose, confront or build theoretical understandings, but to prop up the academic status of the artistic work.**add citation**

 ### Other research in this area

-In 1992 the UK Higher Education Funding Councils first recognised the work of artists as research and, given the potential "access to highly lucrative government funding",[@magee_introduction._2012 n.p.] art and artists became invested in the production of knowledge.
-Since then, the epistemological project in practice-research has comprised various attempts to reverse-engineer art-making through an epistemological lens.
-That is, once art was recognised as research it became necessary to justify and validate its knowledge-producing bona fides, and to avoid a situation in which "the entire history of art [became] eligible for a postgraduate research degree."[@frayling_research_1993 p.5] Nevertheless, Pakes has written that it is easy to make the claim for a "distinctive kind of knowledge" emerging from practice-research, but far more difficult to specify the make up of such knowledge.[-@pakes_art_2004 n.p.]

-#### Past work to describe an epistemology of practice-research

-Research into the epistemology of practice-research has been chronically theoretical.
+Pakes has written that it is easy to make the claim for a "distinctive kind of knowledge" emerging from practice-research, but far more difficult to specify the make up of such knowledge.[-@pakes_art_2004 n.p.]
+Past work to describe an epistemology of practice-research has been chronically theoretical.

-##### Know-how and technê
+#### Know-how and technê

 One early attempt to solve the epistemic problem in practice-research was to invoke the concepts of practical knowledge (_technê_) and know-how as a way of understanding artistic-research specific epistemics.[^techne] This work has three problems: 1) It has rarely made it clear where understanding or knowledge is _located:_ in the work of art or with the researcher.
 2) It has failed to distinguish know-how in practice-research from the kind of know-how present in any research discipline.
 That is, what is peculiar to the concept of know-how in artistic practice-research as compared with, for example, engineering or bioethics?[@johnson_embodied_2011] 3) It does not explicitly address _change_ as a consequence of research processes -- in any research process the question of what we understand or know differently as a consequence of that process is fundamental.[@johnson_embodied_2011; @ellis_that_2018]

 [^techne]: This draws on the work of Aristotle, Ryle, Carr and Polanyi, and more recently Pakes.
 See Borgdorff for an overview[-@borgdorff_debate_2006]

-##### The role of the artefact
+#### The role of the artefact

 Scrivener wrote that the "art object does not embody a form of knowledge."[@stephen_scrivener_art_2002 n.p.]
 Yet Borgdorff suggests that knowledge is "embodied in art practices (objects, processes)."[@borgdorff_debate_2006 p.13] Even in disagreement, both scholars focus on the limits of the artefact in practice-research.
 In so doing they draw the art object's audience into the issue -- Borgdorff through his focus on hermeneutics, and Scrivener through his argument that artworks (or artefacts) require interpretation, and as such can be called _apprehensions_ or "objects which must be grasped by the senses and the intellect" which when grasped offer "ways of seeing and being".[@stephen_scrivener_art_2002 n.p.]

-##### Audiences
+#### Audiences

 Other work has built on Scrivener's recognition that the audience is fundamental to the epistemic project of practice-research.[e.g. Magee -@magee_introduction._2012; Ellis -@ellis_that_2018] Rather than producing knowledge itself, the artist produces "a compelling, mesmerising question"[@magee_introduction._2012 p.5] and the artefact affords possibilities for understanding in those who experience it.
 This is a radically "expanded epistemology"[@ellis_that_2018 p.488] in which practice-research is "dependent on its audience to do its epistemic work."[@ellis_that_2018 p.488]

+**-- add expositions here?
+(Schwab?)**

 Past efforts to describe an epistemology of practice-research reveal the complexity of the problem.
 There are effectively three _agents_ at play in this intellectual labour -- the artefact, the artist and the audience -- and the extent to which an artist-scholar foregrounds the role of each has determined their position in understanding the epistemic boundaries of practice-research.
 What is shared between the positions is an overarching relativist constructivist framework.
 Such a framework gives license to the artist-scholar (and/or the audience) to say anything about the work they present and represent; that is, there are no limits to the claims that are made.[see for example @biggs_communities_2011]